SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Additional Results and Analyses

 For completeness, we also report the full training trajectories of the Random Reuse baseline on Qwen-3-1.7B-Base, trained with GRPO on DeepMath-6K.

 Table~\ref{tab:grpo-1.7b-randomreuse} interleaves results of GRPO and Random Reuse every 10 training steps, providing a step-wise view of rollout efficiency and accuracy.
 While Table~\ref{tab:specdec_vs_random} summarizes the overall comparison, these detailed results illustrate how Random Reuse accelerates rollouts but produces unstable performance over the course of training.

+Table~\ref{tab:grpo-delayed-reuse-interleave} similarly reports the full training trajectories of the \emph{Delayed Reuse} variant, interleaving GRPO and Delayed Reuse every 10 training steps.
+This presentation provides a step-wise view of rollout efficiency and accuracy under delayed reuse scheduling, allowing direct comparison with the Random Reuse baseline.